PS-Soundwave/weaver/CONTRIBUTING.md

 # Contributing to Weaver

-You input is appreciated.
+Your input is appreciated.
 All of these are on-topic in issues or pull requests:

 - Reporting a bug
 - Discussing the current state of the code